skooter500/GE1-2021-2022/README.md

 ### Instructions
 - Sign up for the [class Facebook page](https://www.facebook.com/groups/247042854008746)
-- Install Unity 2019
+- Create a Unity account if you don't already have one
+- Install Unity on your laptop or get Unity going on the lab computers.
+This process is a little fiddley this year.
+    - When you launch Unity in the labs, you will get an error about there being no license installed.
+To get around this you have to log-in to Unity using your credentials and then activate a Unity personal license on the machine.
+- Create an account on github if you don't already have one and be sure to set up a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as this is what you will have to use as a password now
 - Fork the repository for the course
-- Clone the repository and cd into the folder  you cloned
+- Clone the repository and cd into the folder  you cloned:

 ```
 git clone http://github.com/YOUR_NAME/GE1-2021-2022